+Course Hours:

-Course Hours: the amount of time (number of hours) required to complete your program of study without any absences.
+The amount of time (number of hours) required to complete your program of study without any absences.

+Scheduled Hours:

-Scheduled Hours: the hours stated on the student's enrollment contract and are the hours a student is expected to be in class.
-For example if you enrolled for 30 hours per week your scheduled hours are 30 hours per week.
+The hours stated on the student's enrollment contract are the hours a student is expected to be in class.
+For example if you enrolled for 32.5 hours per week your scheduled hours me 32.5 hours per week.

+Actual Hours:

-Actual Hours: the hours the student was actually in class.
+The hours the student was actually in class.

-Maximum Time Frame: the maximum amount of time allowed to complete the course.
+Maximum Time Frame:

+The maximum amount of time allowed to complete the course.
 Failure to complete your program hours within that time will result in termination from the academy and a status of withdrawn.
 That amount is set for each program and is broken down by program below as well as by schedule in the following section:

-Penalty/Overtime fees Maximum Time Frame Program/Course Course Hours price per hour = 143% Cosmetology 1000 Hours \$12.50 (per hour) 1428 Hours Barber Styling 1000 Hours \$12.50 (per hour) 1428 Hours Esthetics 600 Hours \$12.50 (per hour) 857 Hours Manicuring 100 Hours \$12.50 (per hour) 142 Hours
+Program/ Course Course Hours Penalty/Overtime fees price per hour Maximum Timeframe = 143% Cosmetology 1200 Hours \$14.00 (per hour) 1714 Hours Barbering 1000 Hours \$14.00 (per hour) 1428 Hours Instructor Training 300 Hours \$14.00 (per hour) 429 Hours Manicuring 300 Hours \$14.00 (per hour) 429 Hours